glaucia86/dab-workshop/workshops/en-us/workshop-demo-01/08-session.md

   });
 ```

 Note that we are now pointing to the endpoint of the Azure Static Web Apps CLI.
 Another interesting point is that this endpoint is different from the endpoint we used in DAB.
-This is because the Azure Static Web Apps CLI is a proxy that communicates between your application and the Data Api Builder.
+This is because the Azure Static Web Apps CLI is a proxy that communicates between your application and the Data Api builder.

 The Azure Static Web Apps CLI endpoint is composed as follows: